This aromatic and hearty pork stew, perfect for cold winter nights, is so easy to make.

 Variations

-- Add veggies: During the last 5 minutes of simmering the stew, mix in 1-2 cups of a chopped vegetable such as broccoli or cauliflower florets.
+Add veggies: During the last 5 minutes of simmering the stew, mix in two cups of chopped vegetables such as small broccoli or cauliflower florets.
 Other (higher carb) options include baby carrots or peas.
-You can also mix 1-2 cups of raw baby spinach leaves into the stew once it's done.
+You can also add a 5-ounce bag of raw baby spinach leaves to the stew once it's done.
+Add the spinach in batches, allowing each handful to slightly wilt before adding the next.

 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps for making this recipe:

-Add the broth and use it to deglaze the pan - scrape the bottom of the pan to loosen any tasty bits stuck to the bottom.
+Add the broth (or water) and use it to deglaze the pan - scrape the bottom of the pan to loosen any tasty bits stuck to the bottom.

 Then add the tomato sauce and bay leaf.

-Bring the mixture to a boil, then lower the heat and simmer until the pork is cooked through and the sauce has thickened.
+Bring the mixture to a boil, then lower the heat and simmer the stew until the pork is cooked through and the sauce has thickened.
 This should take about 10 minutes.
-Here's what the stew looks like when it's done:

 Expert Tip

-Pork tenderloin is a tasty cut, but it's lean and can dry out quickly.
+Pork tenderloin is a tasty cut, but it's lean and can dry out easily.
 So make sure not to overcook it.

 According to the USDA, pork (except for ground pork) can be cooked to medium.
 There's no need for it to be cooked until it's well done.